ReCreate: Reasoning and Creating Domain Agents Driven by Experience: Introduction

 \section{Introduction}

-As the capabilities of large language models (LLMs) continue to improve~\citep{gpt52, gemini3, anthropic2025claude45, liu2025deepseek}, LLM-based agents have demonstrated striking competence on complex, long-horizon tasks, such as software engineering~\citep{yang2025code, yang2024swe}, scientific discovery~\citep{tang2025ai, weng2024cycleresearcher}, and web navigation~\citep{he2024webvoyager, team2025tongyi}.
-These LLM-based agent systems are typically built on \emph{scaffolds} that specify how the model is prompted, how tasks are decomposed and executed, and how tools and environment feedback are integrated~\citep{luo2025large, xi2025rise}.
+As the capabilities of large language models (LLMs) continue to improve~\citep{gpt52, gemini3, anthropic2025claude45, liu2025deepseek, chang2024survey}, LLM-based agents have demonstrated striking competence on complex, long-horizon tasks, such as software engineering~\citep{yang2025code, yang2024swe}, scientific discovery~\citep{tang2025ai, weng2024cycleresearcher}, GUI operation~\citep{zhang2026dontactblindlyrobust, li2026whatsmissingscreentoactionuiintheloop} and web navigation~\citep{he2024webvoyager, team2025tongyi}.
+These LLM-based agent systems are typically built on \emph{agent scaffolds} that specify how the model is prompted, how tasks are decomposed and executed, and how tools and environment feedback are integrated~\citep{luo2025large, xi2025rise}.
 The success of these LLM-based agents shows that designing agent scaffolds is a critical step toward unlocking raw LLMs' capabilities and grounding raw LLMs in practical deployments~\citep{wang2024empowering, li2025deepagent}.

 Yet in practice, LLM agents still rely on human-designed scaffolds, since different domains call for distinct knowledge and priors~\citep{xia2024agentless, ma2024sciagent, li2025codepde, li2025search}.
-Designing scaffolds manually is labor-intensive and hard to scale to numerous open-world scenarios.
-This tension raises a central question: \textbf{can we automatically create domain agents from scratch in real-world environments?} In this work, we refer to this problem as the \emph{domain agent creation}.
+Designing scaffolds manually is labor-intensive and hard to scale to numerous open-world scenarios (cf. Appendix \ref{sec:human_scaffold_limits}).
+This tension raises a central question: \textbf{can we automatically create specialized agents from scratch in real-world environments?} In this work, we refer to this problem as the \emph{domain agent creation}.